 Lifestyle funds are investment funds that base their asset allocation on someone’s age, risk tolerance, and investing goals.
-Individuals who want to grow wealth over the long term in a relatively hands-off way might consider lifestyle investings.
+Individuals who want to build wealth over the long term in a relatively hands-off way might consider lifestyle investings.

 There are different types of lifestyle funds investors may choose from, based on their appetite for risk, the level of risk needed to achieve their goals, and their investing time horizon.
-Lifestyle assets often also appear inside different types of retirement accounts, including employer-sponsored retirement plans and Individual Retirement Accounts (IRAs).
+Lifestyle assets often also appear inside different types of retirement accounts, including employer-sponsored retirement plans and individual retirement accounts (IRAs).
+Whether becoming a lifestyle investor makes sense for you can depend on what you hope to achieve with your portfolio, how much risk you’re comfortable taking, and your overall time horizon for investing.

-What Are Lifestyle Funds?
+What are Lifestyle Funds?

 A lifestyle fund or lifestyle investment holds a mix of investments that reflect an investor’s goals and risk tolerance.
 These investment funds tailor their investment mix to a specific investor’s needs and age to provide a simplified solution for reaching their goals.